Jasonxu0109/MangroveDB/README.md

 # News - MangroveDB

-A full documentation for analysis modules on MangroveDB is available at XXX.
+A full documentation for analysis modules on MangroveDB is available at https://mangrovedb.readthedocs.io/en/latest/index.html.

 The MangroveDB-Tutorial coming soon: 2024-10-14